Cynopraxic & LIMA Dog Training

 Abusive training techniques

 At Species k9, we pride ourselves on offering Cynopraxic & LIMA Dog Training, fostering a compassionate approach to enhance the bond between you and your canine companion.
 Our specialized methods prioritize the least intrusive and minimally aversive techniques, ensuring a positive and ethical training experience.
-Choose Species K9 in Waco, Texas, for a tailored approach that prioritizes your dog’s well-being.
+Choose Species K9 in Central Texas for a tailored approach that prioritizes your dog’s well-being.
+Now servicing San Antonio, Texas